– Persecution During the Armenian Genocide

 Aftermath and Ongoing Challenges

-The Armenian Genocide officially ended with the collapse of the Ottoman Empire, but the Yezidis continued to face challenges.
+The Armenian Genocide officially ended with the collapse of the Ottoman Empire, but the Ezidis continued to face challenges.
 Their communities were shattered, and survivors struggled to rebuild their lives.
-Many Yezidis remain displaced, with their trauma compounded by the genocide’s long-lasting effects on their cultural and religious identity.
+Many Ezidis remain displaced, with their trauma compounded by the genocide’s long-lasting effects on their cultural and religious identity.

-Recognising and remembering the Yezidis’ ordeal is essential for acknowledging the breadth of suffering that occurred during this period and for understanding the complexities of inter-ethnic relations in the Middle East.
+Recognising and remembering the Ezidis ordeal is essential for acknowledging the breadth of suffering that occurred during this period and for understanding the complexities of inter-ethnic relations in the Middle East.